 “When you’re in a professional kitchen, you’re not only taught how to do everything faster and more efficiently but also how to do things more economically.
 Using both blades of the peeler means the blade doesn’t dull as fast and doesn’t need to be replaced!” says Irvin.

 Ready to practice your new peeling skills?
 Irvin has a carrot and parsnip cake recipe in his book Marbled, Swirled and Layered (along with many other great recipes).
+Plus, try these kid-friendly spiralized carrot monsters and homemade veggie chips.
 Now go forth and peel those carrots at lightning speed!